davidmorton0/FirstNonRepeatingCharacter/README.md

 # FirstNonRepeatingCharacter
 Solution for Codewars problem: First non-repeating character - 5 kyu

+A first solution(v1) and a refactored solution(v2) are included.

 Details:
 Write a function named first_non_repeating_letter that takes a string input, and returns the first character that is not repeated anywhere in the string.